-Hashimoto’s Disease is the most common cause of hypothyroid among women in America and is 7 times more common in women than in men.
+Hashimoto’s Thyroiditis is the most common cause of hypothyroid among women in America and is 7 times more common in women than in men.
 This can be identified on a full thyroid panel by looking to see if thyroid antibodies are present.
 Typical dietary management here include elimination of gluten and other food sensitivities, repletion of nutrients that play a role in thyroid hormone production, and controlling the overactive immune system.

 In Functional Medicine, it is believed that the development of chronic conditions, such as autoimmunity, begin in the gut.
 While you may have a genetic predisposition to something, which is like having a loaded gun, whether or not you pull the trigger of that genetic gun depends largely upon lifestyle factors (toxin exposure, stress, food choices) as well as the level of gut permeability (or “Leaky Gut”) you may have.
 Two of the three factors are manageable, so adopting a focus on nutritional and lifestyle therapy is helpful to managing Hashimoto’s.